aeonSolutions/Open-Science-12bit-Smart-DAQ-Device-with-unique-data-fingerprint-made-for-an-Acrylic-52x48mm-/README.md

  **Known PCB bugs [April 04-2023 pcb revision] :**

 UART SH connector GND pin requires connection to GND on the PCB (easy fix. as it is exactly next to the GND pin).
-This only affects the onboard firmware upload UART port.
-The OEM firmware available here is able to do OTA updates using WIFI.
+This only affects the onboard firmware upload UART port (the OEM firmware available here is able to do OTA updates using WIFI) .

 <br>